networkx/networkx/doc/reference/introduction.rst

  - Multi-edges: Are multiple edges allowed between each pair of nodes?
-   As you might imagine, multiple edges requires a different data structure, though tricky users could design edge data objects to support this functionality.
+   As you might imagine, multiple edges requires a different data structure, though clever users could design edge data attributes to support this functionality.
 We provide a standard data structure and interface for this type of graph using the prefix "Multi", e.g., `MultiGraph()`.

 The basic graph classes are named:
 :doc:`Graph </reference/classes/graph>`,
 :doc:`DiGraph</reference/classes/digraph>`,
 :doc:`MultiGraph </reference/classes/multigraph>`, and
 :doc:`MultiDiGraph </reference/classes/multidigraph>`